-Join me in this 6 days trip to go climbing in Iceland.
-We will go up 3 progressive peaks, finishing with Hvannadalshnúkur, the highest peak in the country, and in between we will enjoy the magnificent variety of landscapes of the South Coast of the island.
+Join me in this 6-day trip climbing in Iceland.
+We will go up 3 progressive peaks, finishing with Hvannadalshnúkur, the highest peak in the country.
+In between, we will enjoy the variety of landscapes of the South Coast of the island.

 Starting from Reykjavik, we will start with an easy ascent of Mt.
-Hengill (805m), from where we will appreciate the views of Þingvellir National Park.
-We will then move on to the very active Hekla volcano, of 1491m height.
-During this ascent we will go through rough lava and maybe even snow, before getting to the summit.
-And the last objective of the trip is to climb the highest mountain in Iceland: Hvannadalshnúkur, of 2110m.
-Located in Skaftafell National Park, raising above the huge glacier of Vatnajökull, this beautiful mountain is the ultimate challenge of this program, which covers a wide of variety of options that climbing in Iceland offers.
+Hengill (805 m), from where we will appreciate the views of Þingvellir National Park.
+We will then move on to the very active Hekla volcano (1491 m).
+During this ascent we will go through rough lava and maybe even snow,before getting to the summit.
+The last objective of the trip is to climb the highest mountain in Iceland, Hvannadalshnúkur, at 2110 m.
+Located in Skaftafell National Park, raising above the huge glacier of Vatnajökull, this beautiful mountain is the ultimate challenge of this program.

-In between we will enjoy the breathtaking landscapes that surround Skaftafell and Landamannalaugar.
-And we will also have time to take a bath in hot rivers and discover the privileged birdlife of Iceland.
+Between ascents, we will enjoy the breathtaking landscapes that surround Skaftafell and Landamannalaugar.
+We will also have time to bathe in hot springs and discover Iceland’s distinct birdlife.

-The trip starts and ends in Reykjavik, and is aimed to everyone above 16 years old and in optimal physical shape.
+The trip starts and ends in Reykjavik, and is open to everyone above 16 years old and in optimal physical shape.
 Hiking time per day varies in between 4 and 14 hours.
-Climbing Hvannadalshnúkur requires using crampons and ropes for glacier traverse, and although no previous technical knowledge is required, the round trip takes 14 hours and is physically demanding.
+Climbing Hvannadalshnúkur requires using crampons and ropes for glacier traverse, and although I don’t require previous technical knowledge, the round trip takes 14 hours and is physically demanding.

 This climb will take us to the steaming crater of highly active Mt.
 Hekla volcano.